 Carrot soup is about as easy as it gets, onion, carrot, and stock of some sort.
 With that simple approach, you have soup.
 Applying the Zous Chef research to this topic might seem to be overkill.
 But nonetheless, the research revealed a remarkable amount of variability, especially for such a straightforward dish.

-The stocks used are an example.
+The stocks used are an example of the variability of ingredients.
 Chicken stock and vegetable stock are both freely used.
-Sometimes just water is used, sometimes, the carrots are drained and puréed — producing a thick soup.
+Sometimes just water is used.
+Occasionally, the carrots are drained and puréed — producing a thick soup.
 Flavorings frequently are used, especially curry.
 Excellent idea, but not what I was after here.

 One thing is clear from the research.
 Carrot soup can be a bit sweet.
 The sugar in carrots becomes apparent.
 In addition to the stocks, many of the added ingredients are to offset this sweetness.